swevans/thread.js/README.md

 ## Future Changes
 There are many different ways to expand upon Thread.js.
-Feel free to weigh in on future direction by forking the repo, adding a comment, or emailing me at <a href="mailto:evans.spencer@gmail.com">evans.spencer@gmail.com</a>.
+Feel free to weigh in on future direction by forking the repo, adding a comment, or emailing me at <a target="_blank" href="mailto:evans.spencer@gmail.com">evans.spencer@gmail.com</a>.
 Here are a few things being considered:
  * Wrapper for objects constructed on the thread via myThread.construct().
 Will allow you to call functions on the constructed object.
  * Wrapper for function calls on the thread via myThread.call().
 Will allow you to listen for function completion and get the return result.
  * Change importScripts to use XHR so CORS is supported.